 In comparison to the short-term and long-term environmental consequences and mitigation, the operation of the Build Alternatives would contribute to the overall enhancement of the quality of life in and throughout the South Coast region.
 The Build Alternatives would improve travel conditions and efficiency, thus contributing to long-term productivity.

-Through the construction and operation of the Build Alternatives and depending on the LEDPA, the following improvements would occur:
+Through the construction and operation of the Build Alternatives, the following improvements would occur: